-If I was starting out again with the current problems of urban sprawl and housing affordability I might be forced to think again.
+If I was a first time buyer with the current problems of urban sprawl and housing affordability I might be forced to think differently.

 Perhaps the developers and builders also need to think again and start offering designs and subdivisions that are aimed at smaller two storey houses.

 You do see a few smaller houses but they tend to be in body corporate infill developments as these are generally built closer to the city there isn’t the same saving for the first time buyer compared with newer subdivisions.